SquareResearchCenter-AI/BEExAI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 BEExAI is an open-source tool to quantitatively evaluate, compare and benchmark post-hoc explainable AI - features attribution - methods on multiples Machine Learning models with an end-to-end pipeline.
+Our paper has been published in The 2nd World Conference on eXplainable Artificial Intelligence and can be available as a preprint [here](https://arxiv.org/abs/2407.19897).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>